Chequers

 Chequers or Chequers Court (/ˈtʃɛkərz/ CHEK-ərz) is the country house of the prime minister of the United Kingdom.
 A 16th-century manor house, it lies near the village of Ellesborough, halfway between the towns of Princes Risborough and Wendover in Buckinghamshire, at the foot of the Chiltern Hills, 40 mi north-west of Central London.
 Coombe Hill, which is 2/3 mile northeast, was once mostly part of the estate.

 Chequers has been the country home of the serving prime minister since 1921, when it was given to the nation by Viscount Lee of Fareham via a Deed of Settlement, given full effect in the Chequers Estate Act 1917.
 The house is listed Grade I on the National Heritage List for England.

 Origin of the name

 Chequers Court takes its name from the Checker family, who owned the estate in the 12th and 13th centuries.
 Elias del Checker, the first recorded member of the family, was an usher at the King's Exchequer, hence his name: del Checker (Latinised as de Scaccario) means "of the Exchequer" in Anglo-Norman.
 Around 1254 Elias's grandson, Ralf, died without a male heir, causing the estate to pass into the hands of his son-in-law, William de Hauterive (or Hawtrey).

+Location and setting

+Chequers occupies a c.
+200 ha estate in the Chiltern Hills, 8 km south of Aylesbury in Buckinghamshire, England.
+It sits in a shallow valley near the northern scarp of the Chilterns, which falls steeply to the Vale of Aylesbury.
+Sheltered by surrounding hills and woodland summits, the estate is enclosed on the east and south-east by the road linking the villages of Great Missenden and Ellesborough, and elsewhere by rolling farmland and woodland.
+The landscape rises on three sides around a gentle southward-sloping valley, with very little modern development visible in the setting.